Is Buying or Leasing a Car Right for You?

 How to Transport a Car You Buy in Another Location?

 So, weigh how each situation matters to you, and figure out whether leasing or buying a car is the right move.
 Maybe the right vehicle is from out of the area – maybe you’ve found it at an online auction or a dealer a state or two away.
-Number 1 Auto Transport is the perfect solution to getting that vehicle to you quickly.
+Number 1 Auto Transport is the perfect solution to quickly getting that vehicle to you.
 Without putting extra miles on the odometer – critical if you’ve got a leasing agreement with low mileage allowances!
 Once you’ve found the right vehicle, come to the right auto transport company for you, Number 1 Auto Transport.